pjdeasy/INF502/Assignment2.md

 ```
 Present a short (no more than a couple of sentences) description of your solution approach.
 Then show your source code and the interactive shell output of three example runs.

 #############################################################################
 *Answer:
+I created even and odd numbers as lists, if the remainder after dividing the inputted number by 2 is 0 then the number gets added into the first bucket.
+If the remained is not 0 then the number gets placed in the 2nd bucket.

 def odd_even_filter(nbrs):
     even = []